But the palate wants the adventure to continue.

 Although it is considered a vegetable, it is a berry by botanical definition.

 There are many different words for eggplant:

 First recorded in 1763, the word was originally applied to white cultivars, which look very much like hen’s eggs (photo #4).

 People the world over love eggplant: a versatile food that pairs with so many others.

 At some point in eggplant-loving China’s past, as part of her “bride price,” a woman had to have at least 12 eggplant recipes prior to her wedding day.

 Married or single, collect as many eggplant recipes as you like.

-Other edible members include capsicum (the chiles), Chinese lanterns, eggplants, garden huckleberry, ground cherry, naranjilla, pepinos, peppers, potatoes and the tree tomato.
+Other edible members include capsicum (the chiles), Chinese lanterns, eggplants, garden huckleberry, ground cherry, naranjilla, pepinos, peppers, potatoes, and the tree tomato.
 One thing that sets these nightshades apart is their alkaloid content.
-Alkaloids are harmful nitrogen compounds which, in high quantities, are toxic, causing nausea, diarrhea with vomiting and headaches.
-In extreme cases they lead to unconsciousness and convulsions to the point of respiratory paralysis.
+Alkaloids are harmful nitrogen compounds that, in high quantities, are toxic, causing nausea, diarrhea with vomiting and headaches.
+In extreme cases, they lead to unconsciousness and convulsions to the point of respiratory paralysis.

 That’s why the tomato was considered poisonous by Europeans and not eaten for 200 years following its discovery.
 Alkaloids exist in tiny, non-harmful quantities in the nightshade foods we eat.
 Tobacco and the petunia are also members of the family, as well as the Datura or Jimson weed, the mandrake and the deadly nightshade or belladonna.